 What are soft skills?
 They are a combination of character and personality traits and learned behaviours, like people skills, social skills, communication skills, interpersonal skills, and emotional intelligence.
-These are the skills that allow us to work well with others, network, and solve problems (problem solving is a soft skill), and they are applicable to every job and every industry, unlike hard skills, which are skills that are directly applicable to a job or task.
+These are the skills that allow us to work well with others, network, and solve problems (problem-solving is a soft skill).
+They are applicable to every job and every industry, unlike hard skills, which are directly applicable to a job or task.

 All soft skills are important to some degree, but some are more in demand than others.

 Creativity tops the list of soft skills, which was released by LinkedIn, followed by “collaboration,” “persuasion,” and “emotional intelligence.”